Skip to Main Content

 Trauma Recovery Services (Post Traumatic Stress Disorder) Rotation - Providence VA Medical Center

-Faculty Supervisor(s): Lauren Reeves, PhD, Caroline Holman, PhD, & Samantha Collum, PhD
+Faculty Supervisor(s): Lauren Reeves, PhD, Caroline Holman, PhD, & Julia Paulson, PhD

 In the Trauma Recovery Services (TRS) rotation, the clinical psychology resident learns, through direct participation, how to manage individuals suffering from trauma-related disorders, including PTSD, as well as other acute psychiatric and substance abuse problems.
 The TRS clinic at the Providence VA Medical Center is an outpatient treatment program for Veterans suffering from PTSD symptoms related to their military service as well as non-military traumas.
 The program primarily serves Veterans from the war in Vietnam, the Persian Gulf Conflict, and Veterans who served in Iraq and Afghanistan.
 Veterans receive a comprehensive diagnostic assessment and then engage in a treatment program with an emphasis on evidence-based interventions.
 Clinical psychology residents will participate and receive supervision in all aspects of program procedures.
 We offer individual psychotherapy, couples therapy (when cases are available), and group psychotherapy.
 Veterans in the program also present with many difficulties related to PTSD such as substance abuse and depression.
 Staff participate in several research projects and clinical psychology residents may have an opportunity to learn about ongoing research protocols.
 Additional involvement in research is completely optional and is discussed on an individual basis.